 Building Permit and Planning/Zoning Fee schedule - The building permit and land use board application fees are posted here: Land Use Application and Permit Fee Schedule Please call the Select Board Office at 603-827-3431 (ext 1) with any questions.

-Current Zoning Ordinances can be found here: Harrisville Zoning Ordinances 2025
+Current Zoning Ordinances: Harrisville Zoning Ordinances March 2026

-Household Hazardous Waste Collection Program - Check back for Spring 2026 collection dates at the Keene Recycling Facility.
+Free Household Hazardous Waste Collection Program - Spring 2026 collection dates at the Keene Recycling Facility.

 Common Threads.
 See Online editions